Connections & Concurrency

 Performing read-write operations from multiple processes

-In certain production settings, you may need to have multiple processes that read and write to the same Kùzu database,
+In certain production settings, you may need to have multiple processes that read and write to the same Kuzu database,

-say again stored under ./kuzu-db-dir
+say again stored under example.kuzu

 .